 This area of study is headed by Matt Long, Associate Professor of Art.
-Ceramic Technician Ernest Forward, along with two adjunct professors and four graduate students, also assists in teaching and maintaining of the ceramics lab.
+Andrew McIntyre is the Instructor/ Ceramic Technician, along with adjunct professor Bryan Horn and four graduate students, that assists in teaching and maintaining of the ceramics lab.

 Ceramics is offered as an emphasis area of study for both undergraduate students and graduate students.

 The ceramics area is housed on the first floor of Meek Hall in room 127 and consists of a large indoor studio/teaching area, clay-mixing and storage area, loading dock, well-equipped glaze lab, and an outdoor kiln pad.
 This 5,674 square foot classroom/studio space houses all facets of the ceramics area.